 The most common claim a person has for appealing a divorce decree is that the court made a mistake with the final judgment.
 The person filing the appeal must show that the judge made an error in interpreting or applying the law to the case.

-Supporting grounds for an appeal are:
+Supporting grounds for a divorce appeal are:

-- instances of fraud committed by the other party that affected the outcome;
+- Instances of fraud committed by the other party that affected the outcome;

-- concealed information or hidden assets the other party didn’t divulge during the proceedings; and/or
+- Concealed information or hidden assets the other party didn’t divulge during the proceedings; and/or

-- discovery of new facts that could not have been discovered during the proceedings.
+- Discovery of new facts that could not have been discovered during the proceedings.